 The Best Leadership Advice We’ve Learned From Our Families

-Good leaders know that continuous and growth and improvement are key to being successful at work and in life.
+Good leaders know that continuous learning, growth and improvement are key to being successful at work and in life.

 While it’s important to learn leadership skills on the job, some of the most valuable teachings come from the people in our personal lives: our grandparents, parents, siblings, nieces, nephews and close friends.